sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 # Investment opportunities and mindset to have
 There are numerous ways to invest your money.
 While I’ll focus on the stock market, here are some other options I’m aware of:
 - Fixed income options:
-    - Bank deposits (know if your deposit is insured, if not make sure bank wont go bankrupt),   [Money Market Funds](https://www.investopedia.com/terms/m/money-marketfund.asp) (MMF) or [Bonds](https://www.investopedia.com/terms/b/bond.asp)
+    - Bank deposits (know if your deposit is insured, if not make sure bank won't go bankrupt),   [Money Market Funds](https://www.investopedia.com/terms/m/money-marketfund.asp) (MMF) or [Bonds](https://www.investopedia.com/terms/b/bond.asp)
     -  Be aware whether return is going to be greater or lesser than inflation.
 - Stock market
 - Real estate